brotherbeer/mydocument/mynum/Initialization.md

 number_t z("1 234 567", 8);   // the blank spaces are not acceptable
 ```

-If you want to test the correctness of the string, you can use the 'check' function, for example:
+If you want to test the correctness of the string, you can use the `check` function, for example:
-The function 'check' returns the string length if the string is right, or 0 if the string is wrong.
+The `check` function returns the string length if the string is right, or 0 if the string is wrong.
 ```C++
 const char* s = "1234567890";
 assert(check(s, 10) > 0);     // if s denotes a decimal number, then s is correct